The General Data Protection Regulation

 the right to request erasure of personal data.
 Under certain circumstances a data subject has the right to request the erasure of their personal data.

 You are legally entitled to a decision regarding your request within 1 month of the receipt of a valid subject access request.
 However every effort will be made by the Data Protection Officer to deal with your request as soon as possible.
 In order to validate your request, you will be asked to provide proof of your identity.

 To exercise any of your data protection rights contact the Data Protection Office directly.

 If you are unhappy with the decision of the Data Protection Officer you have the right to complain to the Data Protection Commissioner who will investigate the matter for you.
 The Commissioner has legal powers to ensure that your rights are upheld.

 Further details on your rights under the Data Protection Acts are available at the Data Protection Commissioners website here.

 We require customers to provide certain personal data in order to carry out our legislative and administrative functions.
 We treat all information and personal data that you provide as confidential, in accordance with the General Data Protection Regulation and Data Protection legislation.

-Your personal data may be exchanged with other Government Departments or agencies under the remit of DTTAS in accordance with law.
-Full details of the Department's data protection policy setting out how we will use your personal data as well as information regarding your rights as a data subject are available at Data Protection Policy 2020
+Your personal data may be exchanged with other government departments or agencies under the remit of DTTAS in accordance with law.
+Full details of the department's data protection policy setting out how we will use your personal data as well as information regarding your rights as a data subject are available here Data Protection Policy 2020

 Details of this policy are also available in hard copy upon request by emailing firstname.lastname@example.org

-or in writing to Data Protection Unit, Department of Transport, Tourism and Sport, Leeson Lane, Dublin D02 TR60.
+or in writing to Data Protection Unit, Department of Transport, Leeson Lane, Dublin D02 TR60.